Fsu0413/QtCompile/library/999-Misc/003-Current failures.md

 <del>[QTBUG-88126](https://bugreports.qt.io/browse/QTBUG-88126) - CMake error when invoking with "-DFEATURE_schannel=ON -DFEATURE_openssl=OFF"</del> (Closed and patch is in 6.0.0)
 <del>[QTBUG-88127](https://bugreports.qt.io/browse/QTBUG-88127) - Cannot build Qt 6.0.0 beta2 with -DFEATURE_schannel=ON</del> (Closed and patch is in 6.0.0)

-MinGW version and Windows hosted cross build version should wait for 6.0.1.
-Build and package script of other versions are currently under investigation.

 Linked OpenSSL support on Android is currently broken, due to following issue.

 [QTBUG-89473](https://bugreports.qt.io/browse/QTBUG-89473) - Cannot build Android with -openssl-linked (Closed but fix is only on dev branch, not 6.0 branch)